spacelab-ufsc/ttc2/doc/README.md

-# SpaceLab Document Template
+# TTC 2.0 Documentation

-This a LaTeX template to use in the SpaceLab projects.
+Documentation of the Telemetry, Tracking and Command 2.0.

 ## Dependencies